BROWN SUGAR KITCHEN

-This East Bay eatery is doing brunch right, thanks to the award-winning chef-owner: Tanya Holland, who primarily uses locally grown, seasonal, and organic ingredients to create comforting, high-quality dishes.
+This East Bay eatery is doing brunch right, thanks to the award-winning chef-owner, Tanya Holland, who primarily uses locally grown, seasonal, and organic ingredients to create comforting, high-quality dishes.
 While the Brown Sugar Kitchen menu changes with the seasons, don’t skip out on the smoked mashed yams with a crater of brown-sugar butter, if it’s available.
 Another must-try item is the famous buttermilk fried chicken and cornmeal waffles, served with brown-sugar butter and apple-cider syrup.
 No joke, it will totally change your life.

 Creating a positive impact lies at the heart of everything Gather does.
 From choosing to work out of the David Brower Center—the most environmentally friendly building in the East Bay—to using only local and sustainable ingredients, the restaurant puts a great deal of thought into its overall philosophy.

-Begin your brunch with the unique doughnuts featuring peanut butter miso caramel, cinnamon, and sugar as you peruse the rest of the menu.
-The brunch pizza is the perfect next course—the delicate crust is topped with eggs, bacon, caramelized onion, and oregano—though you can't go wrong with the sunny side-up eggs, braised greens, and pork sausage gravy stacked atop fluffy biscuits, either.
-Regardless of which entrée you order, finish the morning meal with a macchiato and a warm chocolate-chip cookie for a little slice of heaven.
+Begin your brunch with the unique doughnuts featuring peanut butter–miso caramel, cinnamon, and sugar as you peruse the rest of the menu.
+The brunch pizza is the perfect next course—the delicate crust is topped with eggs, bacon, caramelized onion, and oregano—though you can't go wrong with the sunny-side-up eggs, braised greens, and pork sausage gravy stacked atop fluffy biscuits, either.
+Regardless of which entrée you order, finish the morning meal with a macchiato and a warm chocolate chip cookie for a little slice of heaven.

 BEST BRUNCHES IN SAN FRANCISCO